Public Access to the Arts and Citizen Engagement

 |Types of initiative|

-Initiatives for which the objectives, timelines and expected results are clearly set out.
+Initiatives for which the objectives, timelines and expected results are clearly identified.

-Initiatives for which the objectives and intentions are clearly established and require an iterative approach to achieve desired results.
+Initiatives for which the objectives, timelines and expected results are clearly identified, and that require an iterative approach.

 Individuals who are Deaf or who have disabilities, including those living with mental illness, and require accommodation at any stage of the application process may be eligible for additional assistance.